Skip to content ↓

 • Gifts should only be accepted in exceptional circumstances;

-• The policy applies to all Directors, Board and Committee Members, governors and staff of the Trust;
+• The policy applies to all Directors, Board and Committee Members, CCMs and staff of the Trust;

-• Registers will be made accessible to the Director of the Trust, the CFO, Company Secretary, Principals / Headteachers, governors and Directors.
+• Registers will be made accessible to the Director of the Trust, the DCEO, Company Secretary, Principals / Headteachers and Directors.
 They will also be available for inspection by external and internal auditors as required; and

 • Any request by a member of the public to view the Register of Gifts and Hospitality will be referred to the CEO of the Trust.
 In considering any request, the requirement for the Trust to be open and honest will be considered, along with the provision of appropriate legislation, including the Data Protection Act 1998.